Constrained Conditional Moment Restriction Models: Uniform Bootstrap Coupling

-{H.\arabic{equation}} {H.\arabic{lemma}} {H.\arabic{corollary}} {H.\arabic{theorem}} {H.\arabic{assumption}} In this Appendix, we develop results that enable us to provide sufficient conditions for verifying that Assumption \ref{ass:bootcoupling} is satisfied.
-The results in this Appendix may be of independent interest, as they extend the validity of the multiplier bootstrap to suitable non-Donsker classes.
-In particular, applying Theorem \ref{th:mainbootcoup} below to the case $q_{k,n}(z) = 1$ and $k_n =1$ for all $n$ yields the consistency of the multiplier bootstrap for the law of the standard empirical process indexed by a expanding classes $\mathcal F_n$ of functions.
+We next provide uniform coupling results for the multiplier bootstrap that allow us to verify Assumption \ref{ass:bootcoupling} in a variety of problems.
+The results in this appendix may be of independent interest, as they extend the validity of the multiplier bootstrap to suitable non-Donsker classes $\mathcal F_n$.
+For this reason, as in Section \ref{sec:unifcoupling}, we state the results in a notation that abstracts from the rest of the paper.
+Hence, here $V \in \mathbf R^{d}$ should be interpreted as a generic random variable whose distribution is given by $P\in \mathbf P$.
+For $\{\omega_i\}_{i=1}^n$ i.i.d.\ standard normal random variables independent of $\{V_i\}_{i=1}^n$ we also set